Meet the Board

 Mrs. Szafranski was elected to the Board of Education in April 2021.
 Although born and raised in Blue Island, Mrs. Szafranski has lived in Palos Park since 2012.
 Her two children both attended Palos East, before moving to Palos West after the boundary change.
 Her daughter still attends Palos West, while her son attends Palos South.
 Over the last several years she has been involved in the district by volunteering in classrooms, chaperoning field trips, serving as a co-chair for the Shamrock-N-Roll and the One Love, One District fundraising events, and co-organizing the Camp Cardinal event at Palos West for students transitioning into the school from Palos East after the boundary shift.

-Mrs. Szafranski is a full-time English and journalism teacher at Lemont High School.
-During her 17-year teaching career she has attended and presented at state and national conferences and has also been involved in leadership roles within her schools.
+Mrs. Szafranski spent 19 years as a full-time high school English and journalism teacher.
+During her teaching career she attended and presented at state and national conferences and was also involved in leadership roles within her schools.
+She currently works as an education consultant.
 Mrs. Szafranski earned a BA in Rhetoric from the University of Illinois (Urbana-Champaign) and an MEd in Teaching and Learning (Secondary Education) from DePaul University.
+Committee Chair: Policy Committee.

 Mrs. Szafranski may be contacted by email at firstname.lastname@example.org.